Bangle.js Fast Loading

 • Setting the Theme to something other than the system theme

-And you'll have to reset these to what they were when your app was loaded.
+And you'll need to reset these to what they were when your app was loaded to avoid unexpected behaviour.

 Changes to global variables

-Your app might also have added to a global variable.
+Your app might also have added a field to a global variable.
 For example if your clock face uses a custom font, it may have code like this:

 Graphics.prototype.setFontAnton = function(scale) {